The Ambassadors (novel): Synopsis

 Lewis Lambert Strether, the protagonist of the novel, is a cultured man who is 55 years old from the fictional town of Woollett, Massachusetts, who is dispatched to Paris, France to find Chad Newsome, the 28-year-old wayward son of his fiancée Mrs Newsome.
-The book is entirely told from Strether's point of view and chronicles his change from an American to a European view of things.
+The book is entirely told from Strether's point of view and chronicles his change from an American view of things to a European one.

 Strether, a middle-aged 55-year-old American of insignificant means, is sent to Paris by Mrs. Newsome, his wealthy fiancée.
 The task he has been given is to coax her 28-year-old son, Chad, into returning to the family business in Woollett, Massachusetts.
 The Newsome family becomes suspicious of Chad, believing he might be overstaying his European tour because of an inappropriate and scandalous romantic liaison with a French woman named Madame Marie de Vionnet.
 The reader is given to understand, in indirect ways, that if Strether fails, his engagement to Mrs. Newsome is at risk.
 Strether meets Maria Gostrey who delivers valuable insights about things European to him (and the reader).

 Once Strether locates Chad, he is surprised to discover that Chad has improved from when he last knew him in America.
 Chad exhibits restrained urbanity, elegance and manners.
 This is not what Strether expected of someone in the grip of an inappropriate romantic entanglement.
 Strether wonders what has caused the transformation he sees in Chad.
 When Chad offers to introduce him to some of his close friends—Madame de Vionnet and her grown daughter Jeanne—Strether eagerly accepts.
 Miss Gostrey is also in Paris and continues as Strether’s advisor.
 She reveals she knew Madame de Vionnet at finishing school in Switzerland.
 When the introduction occurs, Strether finds the mother and the daughter to be refined, virtuous and thoroughly admirable.
 He wonders if the lovely daughter is what has brought about the improvements in Chad.
 He learns that Madame de Vionnet is married but has been separated from her husband for years.